Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Games/Dice Roller/readme.md

 Social distancing has been in effect for a while, like you, I have taken solace in the world of video.

-Every Saturday, me and 6 other friend take part in a [Webex Teams](https://www.webex.com/team-collaboration.html) call and played Dungeons and Dragons.
+Every Saturday, me and 6 other friends take part in a [Webex Teams](https://www.webex.com/team-collaboration.html) call and play Dungeons and Dragons together.

-Judging by this repository, you can probably tell I work with Cisco Room devices, and before the lockdown, I brought one home to continue my work and well, enjoy the quality of a hardware driven experience.
+Judging by this repository, you can probably tell I work with Cisco Room devices, and before the COVID lockdown, I brought one home to continue my work and well, enjoy the quality of a hardware driven experience.

 ![D&D Session](https://github.com/Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/blob/master/Games/Dice%20Roller/Images/example.jpg)